If this scheme pleases you, click here to download.

 By the end of the lesson, the learner should be able to:

-In groups or in pairs, learners are guided to draw a Cartesian plane.
-In groups or in pairs, learners are guided to plot points on the Cartesian plane in different situations. |
+In groups or in pairs, learners are guided to identify Points on the Cartesian Plane in Different Situations.

 KLB; Top Scholar: Mathematics

 Learner's Book Grade 8 pg.
-131-132 Ruler Digital devices |
+128

-Oral questions Oral Report Observation
+Oral questions Oral Report Observation Written exercise

 Geometry